johm/redemmas/bylaws.md

         1. After a final departmental review, the full collective reviews the new hire, and if there are no blocking concerns, the prospective member is added to the LLC as a member and becomes a collective member.
+	2. If either the department or the full collective determines the new hire is not ready for collective membership at six months, the process may be extended for up to an additional six months, with a final review at both levels necessary before become a member of the LLC and collective.

-    7. All reviews are recorded and kept on file, and are geared to provide a standardized formula for evaluation.
+    8. All reviews are recorded and kept on file, and are geared to provide a standardized formula for evaluation.
-    8. The existence of scheduled reviews by a department or the full collective do not preclude termination for gross incompetence or malicious behavior.
+    9. The existence of scheduled reviews by a department or the full collective do not preclude termination for gross incompetence or malicious behavior.